-Based on those criteria, our editorial team recommends checking out the following student credit cards:
+Based on those criteria, our editorial team recommends checking out the following student credit card offers:

 JourneySM Student Rewards from Capital One®

 Cardholders earn 1 percent cash back on every purchase, regardless of category.
 You can also earn a 25 percent bonus on the cash back you've earned every month you pay this card's balance on time.
 Gain access to a higher credit line after making your first five monthly payments on time.
 With no annual fee, no foreign transaction fee, and access to Capital One's online tracking and redemption tools, this card makes a great companion on campus and on the road.

 This variant on Discover's flagship cash-back credit card doubles its cash-back rate to 2 percent on up to $1,000 per quarter in combined purchases at gas stations and restaurants.
 You'll earn 1 percent cash back on all other purchases, and can now apply your cash-back rewards when shopping at Amazon.com.
 You can stash your rewards until it's time to pay for textbooks, or just use those credits toward a semester-end splurge.

 Citi's entrant in the student credit card race doubles its ThankYou® Points per dollar spent on purchases for dining at restaurants and entertainment, but it's this card's customization features that earn it a spot in our lineup.
 Citi allows cardholders to choose their own payment due date, a feature sure to be appreciated by those planning around a monthly grant deposit, work-study check, or gift from the family.